thirdweb-dev/js/.changeset/mighty-hats-remain.md

 "@thirdweb-dev/wallets": patch
 ---

-[Wallets] Fix.
+Fix.
 Respecting passed wallets if less then 50, otherwhise use defaults chains.